mdlattimore/reference/django.md

         # Admin dashboard. "post_detail" is the name of a view to be
         # created that will display content from the posts.

-After the model is finished, migrate changes to take effect:

-    python3 manage.py makemigrations <<app>>
-    python3 manage.py migrate

-Create superuser account to use with Django Admin

-    python3 manage.py createsuperuser
-    # Then follow prompts

 Then we have to register the model with Admin in order for it to appear in dashboard.
 Working in  <<app>>/admin.py

     # <<app>>/admin.py